boggedbrush/PatchOpsIII/PLAN_v1.2.0.md

 ## Workstreams and implementation notes

+- ✅ Core POC landed: dedicated Enhanced tab with install/uninstall, dump-only test buttons, dump-first/enhanced-last install order, `.bak` backups, launch-option gating, state/ack handling, and MediaFire direct-link resolution with HTML guards.
+- ✅ Basic validation and checksum caching for Enhanced and dump archives; filtered dump copy skips Enhanced DLLs and cosmetic assets.
+- ✅ Version bumped to 1.2.0 in code; baked version aligned.
+- ⚠️ Remaining gaps: Gofile direct download (or host dump on GitHub Releases), runtime preflight to block installing into a dump path, and clearer “installed” status when no files are tracked.

 ### 1) Versioning and release readiness
 - Bump baked version to `1.2.0` in `version.py`; ensure any installer/spec metadata reads from the central value.
 - Add a short release checklist (version bump, release notes, assets staged in `BO3 Mod Files`, smoke tests).